olewsaa/Yacht-computer/Pos_and_Time/README.md

 record air pressure.
 Wind require the instruments to be on, but not the chart plotter.
 The simple GPS "mouse" will provide a time nice time signal to the yacht computer which in turn provide time to any other computer (the ham radio one) and any laptops.
+The ham radio Raspberry need to keep track of the tme to the nearest second.
+Digital modes like FT8 rely on accurate time.

 ## GPSD